Mistakes humans make with data – mistake #3: USB flash drive

 Prevent Data Leaks from USB flash drive

 Fortunately, effective implementation of USB control, along with encryption can significantly improve protection against inherent dangers.
 There are techniques and practises which can be used to secure the access of devices to USB ports.
 These form a key part of endpoint security, helping to protect both computer systems and sensitive data assets from loss and security threats that can be deployed via physical plug-in devices.

 There are many ways USB control and encryption can be implemented.
 You could block the use of the devices completely, by covering up the endpoint ports, or by disabling their adapters throughout an operating system.
 However, with the vast number of peripheral devices relying on USB ports to function, including keyboards, chargers, printers and more, this will not work for many businesses.

-So, a better solution is to use encryption, which protects sensitive data itself, meaning if a flash drive is lost or stolen, its contents still remains safe.
-This can be done by purchasing devices which have encryption algorithms built into them, or better still make sure all corporate data in encrypted all of the time – when stored, when in transit and when in use.
+So, a better solution is to use file encryption software, which protects sensitive data itself, meaning if a flash drive is lost or stolen, its contents still remain safe.
+This can be done by purchasing devices which have encryption algorithms built into them, or better still making sure all corporate data is encrypted all of the time – when stored, when in transit and when in use.
 That way, no one has to worry or decide which files must be encrypted before transferring to a USB device.

 If you are interested in reading the rest of the "Mistakes humans make with Data" series: